 Leading mathematics in a school means being at the forefront of the discussion around mathematics content and pedagogical knowledge.
 It is vital that those leading maths teams are engaged with the latest thinking and evidence around effective practices in mathematics education as well as being able to draw on the canon on knowledge we hold as a profession.
-Join us in Edinburgh on Friday, 25 January 2019 for a chance to hear from researchers, mathematics education experts and fellow mathematics leaders from schools across the country as we debate and explore a range of issues in mathematics teaching and learning.
+Join us in Glasgow on Friday, 13 March 2020 for a chance to hear from researchers, mathematics education experts and fellow mathematics leaders from schools across the country as we debate and explore a range of issues in mathematics teaching and learning.

 As ever, delegates will come away from the conference with new insight into what makes for the most impactful teaching in the maths classroom, practices and strategies that can be implemented straightaway back at school, and an increased network of fellow Principal Teachers of Maths who are supporting and learning from each other throughout the year.